A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 In this section, we present guidelines on designing experiments for evaluating the performance of stochastic optimizers.
-More specifically, we discuss how many repeats are enough to ensure a relative error not greater than a given threshold when estimating $\rc$.
+More specifically, fixing the number of iterations $i$, we discuss how many repeats are enough to ensure a relative error not greater than a given threshold when estimating $\rc$.
 The discussion is readily applicable when estimating $\CETS$ and $\CETSopt$.

-We denote the error threshold by $\errt$, where $0 \leq \errt < 1$.
+We denote the error threshold by $\errt$, where \mbox{$0 < \errt < 1$}.
+Note that achieving $\rcer = 0$ requires an infinite number of repeats, which is impractical.
 We are interested in finding the number of repeats such that

 Now, considering Eq.~\eqref{eq: relative RC error} and the inequality~\eqref{eq: error condition}, we have

 and

 Beginning from the inequality~\eqref{eq: ineq condition low}, we have